delan/scrapetopia/README.md

 Extracting the media file list
 ------------------------------

-Run `getlist.py` to dump all media file URLs from the database.
+Run `getlist.py` to dump all media file URLs from the database, except for those which have a corresponding file saved in `data/media`.

 The list of files will be at `data/list.txt`.
 Don't try to feed it into a typical download manager like JDownloader, it won't handle it nicely because